An overview of some typical use cases of Single Sign-On for applications and clients, and the benefits of having a differentiated approach.

 Shared ACRs

-In order for SSO to work, the sites must have the same ACR in their requests and configuration.
-So for example if the user logs in with html-form in the first site, and the second site requires a social login, SSO will not occur.
+SSO only occurs if two applications have the same ACR in their requests and configuration.
+For example, if the user logs in with a username and password on the first site, and the second site requires a social login, SSO will not occur.

 There must exist an authenticated session (SSO session) for SSO to work.
-This might perhaps sound like pointing out the obvious, but there is a bit more to it, since the SSO session also must match the parameters provided in the client request.
+This might sound like pointing out the obvious, but there is a bit more to it, since the SSO session must also match the parameters provided in the client request.

-The duration of the session is normally configured in the authentication profile (by authenticator) in Curity, but the client can also specify in the request a desired freshness using the max_age parameter, and thereby implicitly request a new login, if the available SSO session is too old.
+The duration of the session is normally configured in the identity server, but the client can also specify in the request a desired freshness using the max_age parameter.
+The identity server will reuse the SSO session if it is not older than the requested parameter; otherwise, the user will have to authenticate.

-The client may prompt for authentication, in which case SSO will not be allowed - the client explicitly asked for the user to login again.
+The client may prompt for authentication by sending the prompt=login request parameter, in which case SSO will not be allowed - the client explicitly asked for the user to login again.

 Managing SSO

-Given the above requirements for SSO it's possible to manage when it occurs both from a administrator point of view and from a Client developer's point of view.
+Given the above requirements for SSO it's possible to manage SSO, from an administrator's and client’s point of view.

 Managing SSO

-For example, you might want to allow one client to modify data but with a stricter SSO schema, while a different client can only create reports from the data, but can have a more lax SSO implementation.
+For example, you might want to allow one client to modify data but with a stricter SSO schema, while a different client can only create reports from the data and can have a more lax SSO implementation.

-The Curity Identity Server administrator has the following options to allow for SSO:
+An administrator could have the following options in an identity server to allow for SSO:

 • Define the clients that should participate in SSO

-To exclude a client from SSO the following can be done:
+To exclude a client from SSO, an administrator can do the following:

-• Use a different authenticator for that client
+• Use a different authentication method (ACR) for that client.

 Force Re-Authentication

-Force Re-Authentication (force-authn) can be configured on a client.
-This is the same as if the client always would send the prompt=login request parameter.
+In the Curity Identity Server, you can enforce re-authentication (force-authn) for a client.
+This is the same as if the client always sends the prompt=login request parameter.

 Photo of Jacob Ideskog